A Survey on Evaluating Quality and Trustworthiness in LLM-Generated Data: Vision–Language Data

-\paragraph{Provenance.} Watermark-based provenance evaluates the robustness and the trade-off between payload and quality for generated videos.
-When using an original watermark $w$ that consists of $L$ bits, an attack $\mathcal{A}$, and a recovery procedure $\mathcal{R}$, we measure robustness using bit accuracy.
-For a generated video $v$, this is defined as follows:
+Watermark-based provenance evaluates robustness as well as the trade-off between payload and quality for generated videos.
+When an original watermark $w$ consisting of $L$ bits, an attack $\mathcal{A}$, and a recovery procedure $\mathcal{R}$ are given, robustness is measured using bit accuracy.
+For a generated video $v$, this quantity is defined as follows: